 This then brings up the VAT screen.

-For example, you can change the date the VAT period ends on.
-This will then roll forward and create the next return three months after the new date.
+You can change the date the VAT period ends on.
+This will then roll forward and create the next return one, three or 12 months after the new date.

 And you can add the fuel scale charge if it applies.
 This will be if you've claimed input VAT on both your private and business motor expenses.
 Choose the CO2 band for your car.
 You can usually find this on the V5 registration form.